mattermost/docs/source/install/self-managed-changelog.md

 #### User Interface (UI)
  - Improved readability by displaying system messages on multiple lines when editing a channel header.
- - Combined "joined/left" event type in system messages.
+ - Combined "joined/left" event types in system messages.
  - Added a new user preference to disable webapp prefetching via **Settings > Advanced > Allow Mattermost to prefetch channel posts**.

 #### Administration